Chapter Five

 The principle remedial aspects of the Convention are:

-bulletBroad definition of persons entitled to treatment of prisoners of war including members of armed forces, their constituent militias and volunteers corps, and including organized resistance forces in occupied territories, not part of the armed forces, as long as they: 1) are commanded by a person responsible for subordinates, 2) wear a fixed distinctive sign (such as an armband) recognizable at a distance, 3) carry arms openly, and 4) conduct their operations in accordance with the laws of war.
+bulletBroad definition of persons entitled to treatment of prisoners of war including members of armed forces, their constituent militias and volunteer corps, and including organized resistance forces in occupied territories, not part of the armed forces, as long as they: 1) are commanded by a person responsible for subordinates, 2) wear a fixed distinctive sign (such as an armband) recognizable at a distance, 3) carry arms openly, and 4) conduct their operations in accordance with the laws of war.

 bulletRight to treatment as prisoners of war of civilian crew members of troop carrying vessels, war correspondents, and inhabitants of unoccupied territory who spontaneously take up arms to resist an approaching enemy as long as they carry arms openly and respect (but not specifically abide by) the laws and customs of war.